d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 Next, we repeatedly call its `add` method, appending layers in the order that they should be executed.
-In short, `nn.Sequential` defines a special kind of `Block` that maintains an ordered list of constituent `Blocks`.
+In short, `nn.Sequential` defines a special kind of `Block`, the class that presents a block in Gluon.
+It maintains an ordered list of constituent `Block`s.
 The `add` method simply facilitates the addition of each successive `Block` to the list.
 Note that each layer is an instance of the `Dense` class